Strong Simulation of Linear Optical Processes: Abstract

 \section{Abstract}

 In this paper, we provide an algorithm and general framework for the simulation of photons passing through linear optical interferometers.
 Given $n$ photons at the input of an $m$-mode interferometer, our algorithm computes the probabilities of all possible output states with time complexity \bigO{n\CMn}, linear in the number of output states \CMn.
-It outperforms the naïve method by an exponential factor, and for the restricted problem of computing the probability for one given output it matches the current state-of-the-art.
+It outperforms the \naive method by an exponential factor, and for the restricted problem of computing the probability for one given output it improves the time complexity over the state-of-the-art for the permanent of matrices with multiple rows or columns, with a tradeoff in the memory usage.
 Our algorithm also has additional versatility by virtue of its use of memorisation -- the storing of intermediate results -- which is advantageous in situations where several input states may be of interest.
 Additionally it allows for hybrid simulations, in which outputs are sampled from output states whose probability exceeds a given threshold, or from a restricted set of states.
 We consider a concrete, optimised implementation, and we benchmark the efficiency of our approach compared to existing tools.